 do.
 Do You Offer Design Support?

 Most people don’t have perfect 3D models—maybe your part has a weak spot that will break, or it’s designed in a way that’s hard to print.
-Good manufacturers offer Diseño para la fabricación aditiva (DFAM) apoyo: they’ll review your model and suggest changes to make it stronger, más económico, or faster to print.
+Good manufacturers offer diseño para fabricación aditiva (DFAM) apoyo: they’ll review your model and suggest changes to make it stronger, más económico, or faster to print.

-Advertencia: Avoid manufacturers that say “just send us the file”—if your design has flaws, they’ll print it anyway, and you’ll end up with useless parts.
+Warning: Avoid manufacturers that say “just send us the file”—if your design has flaws, they’ll print it anyway, and you’ll end up with useless parts.

 D. What Quality Control Processes Do You Have?

-- Do you test parts for strength, durabilidad, or accuracy (P.EJ., using a 3D scanner to check dimensions)?
+- Do you test parts for strength, durabilidad, or accuracy (p.ej., using a 3D scanner to check dimensions)?

-- Do you have certifications (como iso 9001 for quality management or AS9100 for aerospace)?
+- Do you have certifications (como ISO 9001 for quality management or AS9100 for aerospace)?

 - Can you send me a sample part before I place a full order?
 (Always say yes to samples—they let you check quality firsthand.)